PingrisAlexis/Hrnet-part2/README.md

-# react-modal
+# Project 9/9 - Part 2/2 - Front End Developer Path

-## Project 14 Front-End OpenClassrooms - Create and publish an npm module.
+## Create and publish an npm module.

 A library of React components created using ```create-react-app```.